SiaExplains/microservices/README.md

 # microservices

 implementing microservices architecture based on my experiences and best practices.

 <hr />

-I used these following technologies in this project:
+I used these following technologies in this project: <br />
 `docker`, `docker-compose`, `node`, `nginx`, `mongodb`

 <hr />